 Alternatively, if you’ve got your own car, you can advertise your journey and offer passengers a lift in return for a contribution towards fuel costs.

 Keep a lid on the cost of filling the tank

 Cut the cost of filling up with fuel this Christmas by logging on to Petrolprices.com and typing in your postcode.
 The site will then show the cheapest petrol prices in your local area.

-Also remember that if you fill up at the supermarket, you can redeem Nectar points and Tesco Clubcard vouchers at the pumps.
+Also remember that if you fill up at the supermarket, you can redeem Nectar points on fuel in the kiosk and Tesco Clubcard vouchers at the pumps.

 Subscribe today for just £12 for 12 issues...